Maebee23/arcade-game-clone/README.md

 ## Authors

 This project is part of Udacity's Front-End Web Development Nanodegree, and starter code found [here](https://github.com/udacity/frontend-nanodegree-arcade-game) is provided to all FEND students.
-To complete this project, I provided functionality using Object Oriented Programming, and styling.
+To complete this project, I provided functionality using Object Oriented Programming, and styling using CSS.

 ## Acknowledgements